xymaxim/ytpb/docs/cli.rst

 Merging without cutting
 =======================

-By default, boundary segments are cutted to exact times during the merging step to produce an excerpt.
+The boundary segments are cutted to exact times during the merging step to make an excerpt.
 It may take some time to re-encode boundary segments.
 If you don't need exact precision, it could be practical to omit cutting via the ``--no-cut`` option.
 In this case the accuracy will be slightly reduced, which will depend on the constant segment duration (or type of `live-streaming latency
 <https://support.google.com/youtube/answer/7444635?hl=en>`_): in the worst case,